vancemiller/cuda-wrapper/README.md

     make

 ## Components:
-1. 'make\_stubs.py' generates CUDA function stubs, for you to fill in with custom functionality
+1. `make_stubs.py` generates CUDA function stubs, for you to fill in with custom functionality
-2. 'wrap\_generate.py' combines stubs into a shim library
+2. `wrap_generate.py` combines stubs into a shim library

 ## Notes:
 Compile your CUDA program to dynamically link the CUDA library, not statically.
 This is achieved with the `--cudart shared` flag to `nvcc`.
-Use the shim library: `LD_PRELOAD=/path/to/cuda_wrapper.so ./cuda_program`
+To use the shim library: `LD_PRELOAD=/path/to/cuda_wrapper.so ./cuda_program`